Valuing a landlord’s property

 A mortgage valuation is carried out by a chartered surveyor acting for the mortgage company prior to the buy-to-let mortgage being approved.
 The aim of the surveyor is simply to ensure that the value placed on the residential investment property by the potential borrower is accurate.
 In practice this figure does not need to be that precise.
 This is because its real purpose is to ensure that there is sufficient equity in the residential investment property to guarantee the lenders capital should the borrower have to repossess.
 The relatively low loan to value requested by most landlords and the fact that house prices have risen steadily over a decade has meant that generally a buy-to-let lenders security has been seen as very secure.

-This means that buy-to-let lenders have taken a fairly relaxed attitude to the whole process of valuation and certainly up until the ‘credit crunch’ were keen to approve as many buy-to-let mortgage applications as possible.
-The result is that buy-to-let mortgage valuations on residential investment properties take all of 20 minutes to complete.
+This means that buy-to-let lenders have taken a fairly relaxed attitude to the whole process of valuation and certainly up until the ‘credit crunch’ and covid were keen to approve as many buy-to-let mortgage applications as possible.
+The result is that buy-to-let mortgage valuations on residential investment properties take all of 20 minutes to complete and are largely desk top exercises using comparibles sourced from online systems.

 Surveyors implicitly encouraged by lenders hungry for new business have been keen to view the ‘glass half full’ rather than half empty in arriving at a residential investment property’s value.
 The result has often been valuations that whilst not technically wrong, if tested in the current less buoyant housing market could prove to be wildly optimistic.